ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Experimental Analysis

 \subsection{Evaluation of \modsecurity}

-The first goal of our experimental analysis is understanding the predictive capability of the vanilla \modsecurity based on \crs.
-Rather than focusing only on its default values, we experiment with it over its entire configuration space, considering both the 4 different \glspl*{PL} and the classification threshold that can be set in \modsecurity.
-Hence, for each \gls*{PL}, we compute the Receiver-Operating-Characteristic (ROC) curve, which reports the True Positive Rate (TPR, i.e., the fraction of correctly-detected malicious SQLi requests) against the False Positive Rate (FPR, i.e., the fraction of wrongly-classified legitimate requests) obtained by considering all possible classification threshold values.

-We report our findings with blue lines in \autoref{fig:roc}, while in Table~\ref{tab:tpr_table} we extrapolate the TPR values at 1\% FPR.
-We have chosen to report the results in Table~\ref{tab:tpr_table} at 1\% FPR because it is a reasonable value commonly adopted in the literature \cite{Demontis2017YesML, corona2017deltaphish}.
-Nevertheless, the ROC curves in \autoref{fig:roc} already show the detection rates for each possible operating point (i.e., value of FPR).
-So, our experiments already report the results for any possible FPR value.
+The first goal of our experimental analysis is to understand the detection capability of the vanilla \modsecurity.
+Rather than focusing only on \gls{CRS} default values, we experiment with it over its entire configuration space, considering all the possible values for the \glspl{PL} and the classification threshold.
+Hence, for each \gls{PL}, we compute the Receiver-Operating-Characteristic (ROC) curve, which reports the detection rate, a.k.a.
+True Positive Rate (TPR, \ie, the fraction of correctly-detected malicious \gls{SQLi} requests) against the False Positive Rate (FPR, \ie, the fraction of wrongly-classified legitimate requests) obtained by considering all possible classification threshold values.
+We report our findings with red lines in~\autoref{fig:roc}, while in~\autoref{tab:tpr_table} we extrapolate the TPR values at 1\% FPR.
+We want to point out that, although the ROC curves in~\autoref{fig:roc} already show the TPR for each possible operating point (i.e., the value of FPR), we report the results in~\autoref{tab:tpr_table} at 1\% FPR because it is a reasonable value commonly adopted in the literature~\cite{corona2017deltaphish,Demontis2017YesML}.
 We detail hereafter the key findings of our evaluations of \modsecurity against both the test set (\texttt{test}) and the adversarial test set (\texttt{test-adv}).

-\myparagraph{\modsecurity against the test set.} The results of this first evaluation are indicated with the blue solid lines of \autoref{fig:roc}.
-The ROC curve of PL1 (default \gls*{PL} for \modsecurity) highlights its complete inability in discriminating benign and malicious SQL queries (TPR below 50\% for all FPR below 50\%).
-PL2 appears to be the best among all the \glspl*{PL}, with a detection rate of 69.55\% at 1\% FPR.
-Lastly, the ROC curves for both PL3 and PL4 are almost identical.
-This simply indicates that the two extra \gls*{SQLi} rules of PL4 do not contribute to improving the detection capabilities.
+\myparagraph{Evaluation on Clean Samples.} We first test \modsecurity on the data we have gathered, and the results of this first evaluation are indicated with red solid lines in~\autoref{fig:roc}.
+The ROC curve of PL1 (default \gls{PL} for \modsecurity) shows its inability to discriminate between benign and malicious SQL queries, with a TPR of 63.85\% at a 1\% \gls{FPR}.
+The results for PL2 are the best among all \glspl{PL}, with a TPR of 66.82\% at 1\% FPR.
+The ROC curves for both PL3 and PL4 are almost identical, as PL4 has only two active rules more than PL3, which do not even improve its detection rate.